 Unfortunately the offer did not hold good throughout the store and my five or six items set me back over twenty pounds.
 If they're going to do a credit crunch nostalgic offer then really they should do it properly.

-It was one of the many things that got mentioned on the latest Collings and Herrin podcast.
+the latest Collings and Herrin podcast.
 The podcast Richard Herring was in a particularly tetchy mood and bullied the weak podcast Andrew Collings a bit too much.
 But I am not in a position to apologise for him.
 If he wants to say sorry then let him do so.
 He is beyond my control.

 We made a go of trying to be professional as practice for our upcoming stint on 6Music (we're standing in for Jon Richardson on the 31st May - 10am).
 Obviously we won't be able to swear then, or to talk over each other, and any whiff of controversy will probably stymie our professional broadcasting career forever.
 Still it might be worth it.
 Though in reality despite my podcast cruelty I am getting rather fond of the idiotic, unscientific, infuriatingly stubborn in his wrong opinions Collings and don't want to wreck things for him.
 He is living on the breadline as it is.
 In fact I am surprised he made it to the podcast when there were 1p bags of humbugs to be had just a short distance away.